pterodactor3000/dmhub-web/README.md

 Default configuration for build is `production`.

+### PWA

+For a version with service worker detection run `npm run build:watch`.

+_Note:_ For using that, in another terminal run `npm run start:server`.

 ### Production

 By default run `npm run build` to build the project.
 The build artifacts will be